 The Importance of Risk Assessment

 Risk assessment is vital in protecting your business against the risks of data loss and breaches and their consequences.
-This is because it enables you to gain insights into your business’ cybersecurity framework, the measures and strategies you’ve implemented, your vulnerabilities, and where any shortcomings are present.
+This is because it enables you to gain insights into your business’ cybersecurity posture, the measures and strategies you’ve implemented, your vulnerabilities, and where any shortcomings are present.

 Risk Posture Best Practices